minwoo0611/IA_LIO_SAM/README.md

   cmake -DGTSAM_BUILD_WITH_MARCH_NATIVE=OFF ..
   sudo make install -j8
   ```
-Also, for AI-LIO-SAM to work, your data needs to work well with LIO-SAM.
+Also, for IA-LIO-SAM to work, your data needs to work well with LIO-SAM.
 We recommend that you test whether it works well with LIO-SAM first. (https://github.com/TixiaoShan/LIO-SAM)

 ## Install